|

 to

-transformation derived from the identity through a continuous variation
+from the identity through a continuous variation of parameters must

 and